owntech-foundation/examples/README.md

-Welcome to the OwnTech examples repository.
+Welcome to my version of the OwnTech examples repository.
+Here I added some extra examples concerning the MMC converter, communications and DC DC topologies.

 Here you can find ready to be used example for [SPIN](https://github.com/owntech-foundation/SPIN) and [TWIST](https://github.com/owntech-foundation/TWIST).